970th Airborne Air Control Squadron: Vietnam War

+In January 1966, Military Assistance Command Vietnam expressed a requirement for airborne radio direction finding (ARDF) to intercept enemy radio traffic to locate enemy units.
+That month, the Air Force began Project Phyllis Ann, which modified 35 Douglas C-47 Skytrains by installing AN/ARD-18 direction finding equipment in them..

-The 360th Reconnaissance Squadron was organized in April 1966 at Tan Son Nhut Airport, Republic of Viet Nam, where it was assigned to the 460th Tactical Reconnaissance Wing and equipped with Douglas EC-47 for conducting electronic reconnaissance.
-The squadron was soon redesignated the 360th Tactical Electronic Warfare Squadron.
+The squadron's second predecessor, the 360th Reconnaissance Squadron, was organized at Tan Son Nhut Airport, Republic of Viet Nam in April 1966, where it was assigned to the 460th Tactical Reconnaissance Wing and equipped with RC-47 aircraft equipped for ARDF.
+The 6994th Security Squadron operated the planes' direction finding equipment.

+In the spring of 1967, the squadron was redesignated the 360th Tactical Electronic Warfare Squadron and its RC-47 aircraft became EC-47s.
+Its mission equipment changed its name from AN/ARD-18 to AN/ALR-34, and Project Phyllis Ann became Project Compass Dart.

-The squadron flew Phyllis Ann (later Compass Dart and Combat Cougar) missions with operators from the 6994th Security Squadron using airborne radio direction finding equipment to locate enemy high frequency transmitters.
+The squadron flew Phyllis Ann (later Compass Dart and Combat Cougar) missions using ARDF to locate enemy high frequency transmitters.
 On these missions, squadron aircraft frequently also dropped propaganda leaflets, in part to provide cover for their primary mission.
 The squadron also was equipped with two JC-47 aircraft which flew Operation Drill Press missions.
 In addition to members of the 6994th, linguists from the 6998th Security Squadron flew on these missions.
 Drill Press missions focused on encrypted radio transmissions in the area of the Vietnamese Demilitarized Zone and also covered the very high frequency spectrum.
 Until early 1967, the squadron also provided initial theater training for aircrews assigned to the 361st and 362d Tactical Electronic Warfare Squadrons.

+During the 1968 Tet Offensive, Tan Son Nhut was attacked by North Vietnamese and Viet Cong forces, nine of the squadron's EC-47s were damaged, all by "indiscriminate" friendly fire responding to the attack, reducing the squadron to four serviceable aircraft.

 The squadron continued this mission until November 1972, when it moved to Dyess Air Force Base, Texas with the withdrawal of United States forces from Southeast Asia.
 The following July, it moved to Hurlburt Field, Florida, where it was inactivated.